Purdue-SoCET/aihw-design-logs/Fall-2025/dhruv-khatri/week6.md

 3. There are a few discrepencies in the way Tri and I handle interfaces.
 So, integration took a little while.
    However, a consistent way is prefered.
 (Evidence is on [github](https://github.com/Purdue-SoCET/tensor-core/tree/memory_subsystem_dhruv))
+   - I handle interfaces differently than what most of us did in 437.
+In 437, each interface defined all the signals that went into that module.
+The inputs and outputs were the connected with assign statements.
+Example, a counter has an enable signal coming from a clock divider.
+The interface for both the counter and the clock divider will have the signal enable defined.
+They will then be connected with assign.
+   - I treat the interface as a bus, a collection of signals from same category.
+Example, timing signals are an interface, address (row, column, bank, etc), etc
+   - Modports are used to define the input/output logic for each module that uses those signals
+   - If a module uses signals from more than one interfaces, it will have all those interfaces in its port definitions
+   - FREE FROM MANUAL ASSIGN STATEMENTS!!!!!!!!

 ## PHY and hardware testing
 1. I incorrectly assumed PHY is a separate chip.
 It is always on the same die of the SoC.
 So, PHY logic will be needed for tape-out.